 In the event of a data breach involving a company with which you do business, information such as your full name and Social Security number can quickly make its way into the hands of identity thieves.
 They can then use it to gain access to your financial accounts, hurt your credit history, and more.

 The ability to adjust your home’s thermostat from your phone or see who’s at the front door on your tablet are just two of the many benefits of having a smart home.
 Such conveniences will only increase as more connected devices become available.
 But that connectivity — if not secure — can be risky.
 It can give hackers more opportunities to access your Wi-Fi network and the information you may share on it.

 The cyber realm is filled with dangers that are hard to predict.
-Attacks can happen any time of the day and in any manner so it’s important to have an antivirus to protect our devices and our data from malicious attempts.
-But like we said, antivirus may no longer be enough to keep us safe.
-There are software out there that you can use where antivirus protection and anti-malware features are combined in one package.
-The leading security brands like AVG, Symantec, Avast, F-Secure, Kaspersky, and McAfee all have Total antivirus software that are complete with the basic and advanced online protection you need.
+Attacks can happen at any time of the day and in any manner.
+It’s vital to have an antivirus to protect our devices and our data from malicious attempts.
+But as we said, the antivirus may no longer be enough to keep us safe.
+There is software out there that you can use where antivirus protection and anti-malware features are combined in one package.
+The leading security brands like AVG, Symantec, Avast, F-Secure, Kaspersky, and McAfee all have Total antivirus software that is complete with the basic and advanced online protection you need.
 Check them out today to see the best program that will suit your daily online activities.